uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 Update the statistics and common format information within the paragraphs using the data sources listed below, and use the previous analysis report to evaluate the change since last time.

-- Number of TB and file format ids in ARCHive: "Group_Overview" in Frequency spreadsheet
+- Number of TB and files in ARCHive: "Group_Overview" in Frequency spreadsheet
 - Most common format types: "Format_Types" in Frequency spreadsheet
 - Most common format standardized names: "Format_Names" in Frequency spreadsheet
 - Formats at high risk: TBD [currently only in the Department reports]